 Prevailing work norms in most of the world’s occupations disproportionately reward workers ...

-who can spend large amounts of time on the job uninterrupted by other responsibilities, in locations determined by employers and maintain that work pattern over decades.
-The benefits for workers who can provide this type of “uninterrupted labor” include more job opportunities, higher pay and often public influence, while the costs for those who cannot conform to this model of the “ideal worker” include lower labor force participation, reduced wages and a distinct lack of public power.
-As caring responsibilities are one of the main reasons many workers, typically women, cannot accommodate these work norms the winners and losers fall along gender lines.
-The International Labor Organization (ILO) has found evidence of a considerable “motherhood pay penalty” across high and low income countries, and a recent US study found that mothers with dependent children experience the largest wage gaps of all, earning $US250 a week less than fathers with dependent children.
+who can spend large amounts of time on the job uninterrupted by other responsibilities, in locations determined by employers, and maintain that work pattern for decades.
+The benefits for workers who can provide this type of “uninterrupted labor” include more job opportunities, higher pay, and often public influence, while the costs for those who cannot conform to this model of the “ideal worker” include lower labor force participation, reduced wages, and a distinct lack of public power.
+As caring responsibilities are one of the main reasons many workers, typically women, cannot accommodate these work norms, the winners and losers fall along gender lines.
+The International Labor Organization (ILO) has found evidence of a considerable “motherhood pay penalty” across high and low-income countries, and a recent USA study found that mothers with dependent children experience the largest wage gaps of all, earning $US250 a week less than fathers with dependent children.